msanand333/Fight-club/README.md

 # Fight-club
-tribute webpage for my favourite movie Fight club tried to implement some styling using bootstrap and CSS.
+ A Tribute webpage for my favourite movie Fight club
+ I have tried to implement some styling using bootstrap and CSS.